The Cry of the Wolf

 The Cry of the Wolf is a novel for children or young adults, written by Melvin Burgess and published by Andersen Press in 1990 (ISBN 1849393753).
 Set on the island of Great Britain, it features a grey wolf raised partly by humans after learning only a little from its mother before her death, and the hunter who killed her and is obsessed with personally eliminating the species from the wild.

 The Cry of the Wolf was Burgess's first novel.
 He was a highly commended runner up for the annual Carnegie Medal from the Library Association, recognising the year's best children's book by a British subject.

 Tambourine Books published the first United States edition in 1992.
-Translations have been published in Danish, Dutch, Norwegian, French, Spanish, Lithuanian and Slovenian languages, at least.
+Translations have been published in Danish, Dutch, Norwegian, French, Spanish, Lithuanian and Slovenian languages.